giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-04-select-a-random-number-from-stream-with-o1-space.md

 An algorithm is said to take *"constant space complexity"*, i.e. *O(1)*, if *the additional space complexity used by the algorithm*, meaning the extra space that it needs apart from the initial space occupied by the input data, *is constant regardless of the amount of input data*.

-This concept is different than an algorithm is said to run in "constant time", which, insteand, requires the algorithm to run in the same, and constant, amount of time regardless of the input size.
+This concept is different than an algorithm is said to run in "constant time", which, instead, requires the algorithm to run in the same, and constant, amount of time regardless of the input size.

 # Question